SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 * Logging strategies for container-based services may need to be modified for applications developed in a more traditional environment.
 Files written to the container’s file system aren’t easily accessible, and also aren’t persistent across container restarts or upgrades.
 There are several approaches that have proven useful in Spin:
 * Log to stdout and stderr rather than writing to a file in the file system.
 If the service needs just one log, it can write to stdout.
 If it needs two logically separate log streams, it can write to stdout and stderr.
 In cases where more than one log stream, the container should be started without the -i or -t flag so that stdout and stderr are not combined.
 These logs will be persistent, but as they can only be accessed via Rancher or a docker command on the Spin hosts, access to the logs must be coordinated with ISG staff  during the pilot phase.
-* Write to a persistent log volume hosted outside of the Spin environment (e.g. a global project directory).
+* Write to a persistent log volume hosted outside of the Spin environment (e.g. A global project directory).
 This will facilitate direct access to log information.
 * Log to central logging system (future capability)

 ## Networking